 For homeowners, it’s important that you become aware of SEER, a ratio that will play a huge role in your HVAC system.
 SEER is something that as a homeowner, you should care about and want to learn about all that is entailed from it.
 Get ready to learn just how important SEER truly is.

 SEER stands for “Seasonal Energy Efficiency Ratio,” and is the efficiency rating of an HVAC system, which measures the efficiency of any appliance in your home.

 In general, the higher the rating, the more efficient the appliance is.
 The higher the SEER rating is for your air conditioning unit, refrigerator, heating system or other appliance in your home, the less money you’ll spend on your energy bills because of the greater efficiency.

 The SEER rating derives from the EER rating that was introduced in 1975.
 EER—”Energy Efficiency Ratio”— came from the Air Conditioning and Refrigeration Institute.
 The purpose of this concept was to measure the efficiency of cooling HVAC units.
 A few years later, Congress passed a law that required labeling to appear on appliances, which soon led to a new rating of SEER to be introduced.

-Contact Climate Design for a New Energy Efficient HVAC Unit
+Contact Climate Design for a New Energy Efficient AC Unit

 Contact us today for a free estimate on a new AC installation.